Arbitrage theory in a market of stochastic dimension: Market with continuous, positive price process

 \begin{proof} We first prove the implication $(ii) \Longrightarrow (i)$.
 From Proposition~\ref{prop : form of deflators}, any local martingale deflator $Y$ admits the representation $\mathcal{E}(L)/X_{\rho}$, where $L \in \mathcal{M}^{\bot}_{loc}(M)$, $\Delta L > -1$, and $\rho$ is the local martingale num\'eraire portfolio.
 Using the representation from Lemma~\ref{lem : X / X rho representation}, we obtain

 As a product of two orthogonal local martingales, the last expression is also a local martingale.
 Thus, $YX$, being a nonnegative local supermatingale, is a supermartingale.

 The proof of the reverse implication $(i) \Longrightarrow (ii)$ is divided into 4 parts.
-Following the argument of \cite[Sections~3.1.2, 3.1.3]{KK2}, we first impose Assumption~\ref{assump : conti} in the first three parts A-C, and then give the proof for the general case in the last part D. \begin{assump} All local martingales on the filtered probability space $(\Omega, \mathcal{F}, (\mathcal{F}_t)_{t \ge 0}, \mathbb{P})$ have continuous paths. \end{assump}
+Following the argument of Sections~3.1.2, 3.1.3 of \cite{KK2}, we first impose Assumption~\ref{assump : conti} in the first three parts A-C, and then give the proof for the general case in the last part D. \begin{assumption} All local martingales on the filtered probability space $(\Omega, \mathcal{F}, (\mathcal{F}_t)_{t \ge 0}, \mathbb{P})$ have continuous paths. \end{assumption}

 \textbf{Part A:} Since the market is viable, there exists a local martingale num\'eraire portfolio $\rho$ by Theorem~\ref{thm : fundamental theorem}.
 From Proposition~\ref{prop : form of deflators}, the process $\mathcal{E}(L)X/X_{\rho}$ is a supermartingale for any element $L \in \mathcal{M}^{\bot}_{loc}(M)$ satisfying $\Delta L > -1$.
 The ratio $X/X_{\rho}$ is then also a supermartingale, thus the Doob-Meyer decomposition yields